-The results show that each medium risk location located within 20m of proposed infrastructure maintains a satisfactory FoS in the unloaded case ('cut track' conditions) and the loaded case ('floating' conditions).
-Therefore, following the Q_NRA , the overall risk of a peat slide is considered to be Very Low to Low for the Site, this is shown on Figure A.4 in Appendix A. It is considered that this is due to the thickest peat deposits being encountered in topographic lows or on slopes of angles less than 10°.
-Locations where the slope angle is greater than 10° generally encounter thinner peat deposits.
+The results show that each Medium Risk location maintains a satisfactory FoS in the unloaded case ('cut track' conditions), provided the peat is not loaded in these areas.
+Therefore, following the Q_NRA , the overall risk of a peat slide is considered to be Very Low to Low for the Site.
+It is considered that this is due to the thickest peat deposits being encountered in topographic lows or on slopes of angles less than 6° .
+Locations where the slope angle is greater than 6° generally encounter thinner peat deposits.